Important Messages from the Jury Commissioner

 Serving as a Juror

 Jurors are not compensated for the first day of service.
-Jurors will be paid a fee of $15.00 a day and reimbursement of 34 cents a mile from their home to the courthouse (one-way) beginning the second day of service, except when the juror is employed by a federal, state, or local government entity, or by any other public entity as defined by Section 241.200 of the Code of Civil Procedure.
+Jurors will be paid a fee of $15.00 a day and reimbursement of 34 cents a mile roundtrip from home to the courthouse beginning the second day of service, except when the juror is employed by a federal, state, or local government entity, or by any other public entity as defined by Section 241.200 of the Code of Civil Procedure.
 Effective August 2004, those jurors are no longer paid the juror fee.

 Payments to jurors are processed bi-weekly and should reach jurors within three to five weeks after their service.
 Depending on the processing date, jurors may receive several checks in payment for their service.